vyeruva/rewards/README.md

 ## Limitations

-Currently, the max of total points that the app can reasonably process is less than 2147483647 (Integer.MAX_VALUE).
+Currently, the max of total points that the app can reasonably process is less than 2,147,483,647 (Integer.MAX_VALUE).
-This is because the points are calculated using integers.
-Can be changed to BigInteger to fix this limitation.
+I am assuming that in the real world, 2 billion points over 3 months for a customer is a pretty good upper bound.
+If not, can easily change it to big integer.
+Note that all point calculations are currently done using integers.

 ## Tech Debt
 The Query to fetch the transactions goes back 90 days from the current date and time.
 For example,